1995parham/elievim/README.md

 ## How to install plugins

-Api is `require('core.pack').register_plugin`.
+API is `require('core.pack').register_plugin`.
 So pass plugin as param into this function.
-Usage

-like in `modules/your-folder-name/plugins.lua`
+Usage like in `modules/your-folder-name/plugins.lua`

 ```lua